UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 **Updating Process**

-  1. Download the Latest Firmware: Access the latest firmware as a release on GitHub or request it directly from the manufacturer.
+  1. Download the Latest Firmware: Access the latest firmware as a release on GitHub or request it directly from the UST.
   1. Connect LABDOS01 to a Computer: Use a USB-C cable for connection.
-  1. Initiate Firmware Update: Follow the specific instructions available on the documentation page.
-Always refer to the online guide for the latest instructions as they may evolve.
-  1. Complete the Update: Avoid disconnecting during the update process.
+  1. Initiate Firmware Update (Avoid disconnecting during the update process.):

+     `avrdude -v -patmega1284p -carduino -P/dev/ttyUSB0 -b57600 -D -Uflash:w:<fw_path>:i`

+      Replace `<fw_path>` with the path to the downloaded firmware file.
+Ensure the `/dev/ttyUSB0` port matches the port where the programming device is connected.

 **Additional requirements**

   1. Power Stability: Ensure a quality USB-C cable is used.
   1. Compatibility Check: Verify firmware compatibility with your LABDOS01 model.
   1. Post-Update Testing: After updating, it's important to test the detector to ensure it functions correctly as expected.
 This step verifies that the update has been successful and the device operates as intended.
 It can be done by
-  1. connecting a detector to any device, where you can open the serial line terminal.
+  1. Connecting a detector to any device where you can open the serial line terminal.
   1. Remember, the steps outlined here are general guidelines.
 Always follow the latest online instructions (https://docs.dos.ust.cz/) for accurate and up-to-date procedures.